MOTOR VARNISH MASK-Wednesday, 31 October 2018

-Super Lube® Silicone Dielectric Grease is applied to these components to act as a mask.
+Super Lube® Silicone Dielectric and Vacuum Grease is applied to these components to act as a mask.
 The assembly is then dipped into the coating tank where vacuum and pressure (Vacuum Pressure Impregnation Process) is applied to ensure complete coverage to the motor electrical windings.
 The motor is removed from the tank and the silicone grease is wiped from the protected areas, removing the unwanted varnish with it.

 The result is a quick, inexpensive and effective means to mask the motor during rebuilding, that is easily removed and holds up to the harsh, high temperature process environment.
 Preventative maintenance is essential to ensure maximum fleet efficiency.